Kal-El-1412/Nalyze/connector/IMPLEMENTATION_SUMMARY.md

 # Implementation Summary

-## Eight-Prompt Enhancement Complete
+## Nine-Prompt Enhancement Complete

-This document summarizes the eight-part enhancement to the `/chat` endpoint, frontend UX, and query execution system.
+This document summarizes the nine-part enhancement to the `/chat` endpoint, frontend UX, query execution system, and SQL orchestration.

 ---